Quilts and Human Rights Programming Series

 Keynote Speech by Reverend Jesse L. Jackson, Sr. and Activist Quilt Block Workshop

-Civil rights activist, Reverend Jesse L. Jackson, Sr. will give a keynote speech during the welcoming remarks beginning at 6 p.m. in Cole 100.
+Civil rights activist, Reverend Jesse L. Jackson, Sr. gave a keynote speech during the kickoff for our "Quilts and Human Rights" exhibit.
 Organized by the Michigan State University Museum, “Quilts and Human Rights” includes over 40 quilts centered around themes of social justice honoring champions of human rights, documenting quiltmaking as a means of coping with oppression, and examining how quilts raise awareness of global social issues.
 The Pick Museum staff has expanded the exhibit by adding fifteen more quilts made between 2008 and today highlighting the last decade’s booming modern quilting movement.

-This event also includes an Activist Quilt Block Workshop led by Sara Trail, founder of the Social Justice Sewing Academy where participants will learn how to make a social justice themed quilt block.
-All of the blocks made at the workshop will be sewn together and become a quilt about NIU’s current activist and political climate.
-This workshop is free to everyone and no registration is required.
+This event also included an Activist Quilt Block Workshop led by Sara Trail, founder of the Social Justice Sewing Academy where participants will learn how to make a social justice themed quilt block.
+All of the blocks made at the workshop were sewn together and became a quilt about NIU’s current activist and political climate.

 This exhibition is generously supported by Cordogan Clark & Associates Inc., Michigan State University Museum, and NIU’s Center for the Study of Women, Gender and Sexuality.
 For more information, call the Pick Museum at 815-753-2011.